LiamJCates/Programming-Notes/Data Structures/Overview/Introduction to Data Types.md

 Concrete Data Type

 A data types concrete implementation enforces behavior by Constraining the values that can be assigned to it Determining the way its value is stored by the computer Defining the operations that the system can performed using it

 Concrete data types can generally be broken down into two broad classes:
   Primitive data types
   Composite data types

 Primitive Types

 A primitive data type is either of the following:
 Basic type: A data type provided by a programming language as a basic building block.
 Built-in type: A data type for which the programming language provides built-in support.

 In most programming languages, all basic data types are built-in.
 A single mathematical integer can be represented by a data unit of the integer type, a primitive type common to many, if not all, systems.

 Properties of computational integer's concrete data type:

+Valid Values:
-Valid Values:         The value of a data unit with an integral type is the mathematical integer that it corresponds to.
+The value of a data unit with an integral type is the mathematical integer that it corresponds to.
 Integral types may be unsigned (capable of representing only non-negative integers) or signed (capable of representing negative integers), this is system dependent.

+(Storage) Format:
-(Storage) Format:    The internal representation of integer data is the way the value is stored in the computer's memory.
+The internal representation of integer data is the way the value is stored in the computer's memory.
 Unlike mathematical integers, a typical computational integer data unit has some minimal and maximum possible value.
 Integers are commonly represented in a computer as a group of binary digits (bits).
 The order of the memory bytes storing the bits varies; see endianness.
 The width or precision of an integral type is the number of bits in its representation.
 There are four well-known ways to represent signed numbers in a binary computing system.
 The most common is two's complement, which allows a signed integral type with n bits to represent numbers from −2(n−1) through 2(n−1) −1, where as an unsigned type typically represents the non-negative values 0 through 2(n) −1.
 Other possibilities include offset binary, sign-magnitude, and ones' complement.
 Some computer languages define integer sizes in a machine-independent way; others have varying definitions depending on the underlying processor word size (the natural unit of data used by a particular processor design).
 Not all language implementations define variables of all integer sizes, and defined sizes may not even be distinct in a particular implementation.

+Operations:
-Operations:        Operations performed with computational integers are those defined by the system, typically these operations are consistent with operations on the mathematical integers, additionally functions that take the computational integer data type as their parameters, analogous to mathematical functions.
+Operations performed with computational integers are those defined by the system, typically these operations are consistent with operations on the mathematical integers, additionally functions that take the computational integer data type as their parameters, analogous to mathematical functions.

 The primitive data types available for a program's implementation is dependent upon the specific programming language being used.

 Typical primitive types include:
-Character (character, char);
+  Character (character, char)
-Integer (integer, int, short, long, byte) with a variety of precisions;
-Floating-point number (float, double, real, double precision);
-Fixed-point number (fixed) with a variety of precisions and a programmer-selected scale.
+  Integer (integer, int, short, long, byte) with a variety of precisions Floating-point number (float, double, real, double precision) Fixed-point number (fixed) with a variety of precisions and a programmer-selected scale.
   Boolean, logical values true and false.
   Reference (also called a pointer or handle or descriptor), a value referring to another object.

 The above primitives are generally supported more or less directly by computer hardware, so operations on primitives are usually fairly efficient ( with the possible exception of floating point values)